catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

    * Peer router identity for authentication (Peer ID): 150.242.40.137
    * Endpoint group for remote peer CIDR(s): peer endpoint group
    * Pre-Shared Key (PSK) string: supersecretpsk

+   Recall that ``150.242.40.137`` is the public IP address of the remote router.

    ..
 Note::
     Leave the **Remote peer subnet(s)** field blank this is an old method of defining the peer CIDRs which has been